danvet/danvet.github.io/_drafts/maintainer-statistics.md

 subsystem level.

-For counting reviews I looked at anything that indicates some kind of patch review, even very informal ones.
+For counting reviews I looked at anything that indicates some kind of patch review, even very informal ones, to stay consistent with the implied oversight the maintainer's *Signed-off-by* line provides for merged contributor patches.
 I therefor both included *Reviewed-by* and *Acked-by* tags, including a plethora of misspelled and combined versions of the same.

 The scripts also keep track of how pull request percolate up the hierarchy, which allows filtering on a per-subsystem level.
 Commits in